 Finance Chair for Good Samaritan United Methodist Church.
 We run many programs to help the poor.
 I am in charge of the annual Family Giving Tree Christmas gift drive and the annual Back-To-School backpack drive in the summer.

 'Energize Sunnyvale' team member.
-Helped Sunnyvale compete to win the Georgetown $5 million energy challenge.
+Helped Sunnyvale compete in the Georgetown $5 million energy challenge.

 10+year Leader and volunteer with the Sierra Club ICO program.
-We take disadvantaged youth on outdoor adventures including sea kayaking, mtn biking, camping, white water rafting and my speciality snow trips.
+We take disadvantaged youth on outdoor adventures including sea kayaking, mountain biking, camping, white water rafting, and my specialty, snow trips.

 30 years in the Semiconductor industry.
 The last 10 years as a business process manager or consultant for product development.

 We use most of our yard to grow veggies year round.
 We have 1.7kW solar power system to provide our electricity.
-Underground we installed 3,400 gallons of cisterns to capture rain for watering the yard.
+Underground we've installed a 3,400 gallon cistern to capture rain for watering the yard.
 Most of the winter, we heat our home by burning wood pellets in a pellet stove.
 We raise backyard chickens for eggs.